 Roughly six months after the Nazi rise to power, the new regime passed the Law for the Prevention of Progeny with Hereditary Diseases in July 1933.
 This law ordered the forced sterilization of German citizens diagnosed with hereditary diseases and certain physical, intellectual, and psychiatric disabilities.
 People with disabilities would also become the first group the regime targeted for mass murder.2

 The featured photograph of a Jewish youth with disabilities named Eric was taken after World War II ended.
 Eric’s experiences show how living with a disability could make it more difficult for a Jewish person to survive Nazi persecution.
-The son of a Jewish doctor from Vienna, Eric was born with limb differences in his hands and feet.
+The son of a Jewish doctor from Vienna, Eric was born with fingers and toes that had not developed as expected.
 His family applied for visas to the US after the German annexation of Austria in 1938, but they were granted only three—one for each of his parents and one for his older sister.
 Eric became one of the hundreds of thousands of Jewish applicants for immigration to the United States who were rejected.
 Eric's physical disability—and the ways it was regarded by both American and Nazi officials—affected his experiences of persecution and marginalization during these years.

 Eric and his family were persecuted by the Nazi regime because they were Jewish, but Eric’s disability meant that he also faced additional discrimination and danger.
 When Eric was denied a visa to the US, his parents decided to immigrate so that they could sponsor their son when they became American citizens.
 They left him in the care of his grandmother in Antwerp, Belgium, but German forces invaded in May 1940.
 Eric and his grandmother fled toward the south of France, but their party was bombed and Eric's grandmother was killed.
 He was taken to a French orphanage, and in 1945 his parents finally discovered his whereabouts.
 They arranged for him to be moved to a children's home near Paris run by the Œuvre de Secours aux Enfants (OSE), a Jewish humanitarian aid organization that cared for many refugee children during and after the war.